 Outside of this week, the old town is a charming cobweb of narrow, cobbled streets filled with beautiful buildings.
 Unfortunately, we didn’t get to see much of Pamplona during our flying visit as the morning was spent in Pamplona’s hospital!

 The journey form Pamplona to Burgos takes you through stunning scenery Spanish scenery that remain relatively unknown.
 The cool blues of the the pools in the National Park of Nacedero del Urederra are a well kept secret.
 The park woodland is interspersed with waterfalls and pools of an extremely bright blue; a colour that seems out of this world.

 Stop for dinner in Logrono, for more fantastic tapas on Calle del Laurrel.
 On sunny summer evenings this street is buzzing and makes for a great place to hang our with locals and fellow travellers.

 Where we stayed in Burgos: Albergue La Fabrica -HIGHLY recommended

 Burgos to Santiago de Compostela

-A main stopping point on the Camino de Santiago, Burgos is a picturesque town in the middle of the Spanish countryside.
+A main stopping point on the Camino de Santiago is Burgos.
+Burgos is a picturesque town in the middle of the Spanish countryside.
 Its cathedral was declared a world heritage site in 1984 and a large number of churches remain in the town.
 A river skirts the centre of the town which is stilled housed in ancient walls.

-Leaving Burgos and heading for Léon, the capital of the province of Castille y Léon, you’re likely to see an increasing number of backpackers making their pilgrimage to Santiago de Compostela as they continue their chosen route on the Camino de Santiago.
+Leave Burgos and head for Léon, the capital of the province of Castille y Léon.
+You’re likely to see an increasing number of backpackers making their pilgrimage to Santiago de Compostela from here on in.

 Queues are extremely long during the summer period and we heard rumours of people queuing from midday to be in with a chance of attending the 7:30pm mass.